Agile-Today/agile-today.github.io/_posts/2022-07-31-Agile-tutorial.md

 <img src="/11.png" style="background:none; border:none; box-shadow:none;">

-With Kanban, you can manage work.
-It is a method to manage all types of professional services, also referred to as knowledge work.

-Using the Kanban method means applying a holistic way of thinking about your services with a focus on improving them from your customers’ perspective.

-With the Kanban Method, you visualize invisible knowledge work and how it moves through a workflow.
+<p>With the Kanban Method, you visualize invisible knowledge work and how it moves through a workflow.
 This helps to effectively operate your business, including understanding and managing risks in delivering your services to the customers.
-With Kanban, you and your business will develop an adaptive capability over time to respond better and faster to changes in your customers’ needs and expectations or within your business environment.
+With Kanban, you and your business will develop an adaptive capability over time to respond better and faster to changes in your customers’ needs and expectations or within your business environment.</p>

-</p></b>Books to read:</b></p>
+<p><b>Books to read:</b></p>

 <p>-Kanban - An Alternative Path to Agility (David J. Anderson)</p>